theNewDynamic/coosbay-1/site/content/sitepages/sportsman-s-show-contest.md

 **Fat Tire Bike:** The all new Rhino FLT sets the standard for performance alloy fat bikes.
 This bike is perfect for riding beaches AND world class singletrack in the loamy mountain terrain of the Southern Oregon Coast.
 Retail $1,999!

 **Single Kayak:** The Dirigo 120 is easy-to-paddle with a roomy cockpit and excellent initial stability.
 Easy grip thigh pads help make the Dirigo 120 efficient and easy to control and maneuver on the water.
 The durable Dirigo 120 is all you need to get started in the sport of kayaking.
+Retail $849.99!

 <script type="text/javascript" src="https://form.jotform.com/jsform/90645108032146"></script>